baontn/Bremen-Big-data-2019/README.md

 ## Approach
 ### Overall approach
-I will make 3 predictions using 3 models, and then take the prediction results and vote to determine the best prediction.
+I will build the model from CNN and GRU layers.

 ## Detail plan
 ### Load the data